Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Data

 \subsection{H\emissiontype{I} data}

-We used the H\emissiontype{I} data obtained with OVRO by \citet{Iono05}, except for the Antennae Galaxies whose data was taken from \citet{Hibbard01}.
+For interacting galaxies, we used the H\emissiontype{I} data obtained with VLA by \citet{Iono05}, except for the Antennae Galaxies whose data was taken from \citet{Hibbard01} using VLA.

-For six isolated galaxies, the H\emissiontype{I} data were taken from THINGS\footnote{This work made use of THINGS, `The H\emissiontype{I} Nearby Galaxy Survey' \citep{Walter08}}.
-We also gathered the H\emissiontype{I} data from literature for isolated galaxies which surveyed by the CO atlas but were not observed by THINGS.
+The H\emissiontype{I} data were taken from THINGS\footnote{This work made use of THINGS, `The H\emissiontype{I} Nearby Galaxy Survey' \citep{Walter08}} for six isolated galaxies.
+We also gathered the H\emissiontype{I} data from the literature for isolated galaxies which surveyed by the Nobeyama CO Atlas but were not observed by THINGS.
 The final control sample of isolated galaxies comprises 13 galaxies.
-The control sample galaxies are summarized in table \ref{isolate}.